 IDENTIFICATION Harrisia cactus is a low-growing, jointed, cactus plant.
 Its runners spread out “like the tentacles of an octopus”.
 When the runners touch the ground they take root and spread out from that point again.
 The fruit – about 5-8 cm in size – is bright red when ripe.
 It splits open to reveal its seeds to birds, animals and ants.

-THE PROBLEM Harrisia cactus can cause painful injury to animals or humans who accidentally walk into or otherwise touch a plant.
+THE PROBLEM Harrisia cactus can cause painful injury to animals or humans who accidentally walk into or otherwise come in contact with a plant.
 The thorns easily puncture car and quad bike tyres, even heavy 4WD vehicle tyres.
-Harrisia is a prolific seeder, spreads quickly, and has the ability to eventually take over large grazing areas.
+Harrisia is a prolific seeder.
+It spreads quickly, and has the ability to eventually take over large grazing areas.

-Ploughing is probably the only means of total eradication; Harrisia cactus cannot survive on lands under constant cultivation.
-But of course, this option does not fit every situation; and, it would also need to comply with local land clearing regulations.
+Ploughing and cropping is probably the only means of total eradication – we don’t find Harrisia growing in the middle of a wheat crop!
+Harrisia cactus cannot survive on lands under constant cultivation.
+But of course, this option does not fit every situation; it would also need to comply with local land clearing regulations.

 Burning provides some temporary control – tops of plants are easily damaged but unless it is a really intense fire, the plant’s extensive root system ensures its survival.
 A controlled (and “approved”) burn does certainly assist as a prelude to a spot spraying program because it removes the grass cover.
 (Allow time for the plants to start to re-grow again so they will absorb the herbicide).

 Biological control methods using a mealybug (Hypogeococcus festerianus) have been moderately effective in warmer areas of Queensland but results in NSW/Qld border areas have been very disappointing.
 In fact, the perception that the insects were going to be as good as the famous “cactoblastis” on prickly pear was one of the reasons Harrisia was allowed to get away in that area.

 The Australian Pesticides and Veterinary Medicines Authority website (through labels and permits on its website) recognises the following, approved herbicides: